Is there something more iconic for Paris than the bistro (after the Eiffel Tower, of course)? Let’s have a closer look at the artistic...

 The child is Raoul Levert, the two-year-old son of a local carpenter at the Auberge Ravoux in the village of Auvers-sur-Oises, where Vincent had been a lodger.
 He painted the boy during a short period of contentment before his death in July of the same year.

 Joseph Farquharson was born in Edinburgh and is most famous for painting Scottish landscapes and animals.
-He spent several summers in Paris where he studied painting and in 1885 he travelled to North Africa, an experience which most probably inspired this work.
+He spent several summers in Paris where he studied painting and in 1885 he traveled to North Africa, an experience which most probably inspired this work.

-Cot, as you can probably judge yourselves, was an exponent of Academicism.
+Pierre-Auguste Cot, as you can probably judge yourselves, was an exponent of Academicism.
 Having studied under Alexandre Cabanel and William-Adolphe Bouguereau, he made a successful entry to the Salon in 1863.
 The 1870s was the decade of his growing popularity and portraiture was definitely his forte.